rmc3/rails-pipeline-practice/README.md

 ## Docker

-### Building and testing locally
+### Building and testing in a development environment

 To build and test locally, run with `RAILS_ENV=development`.
+This will run the application in a Docker container with a non-persistent sqlite database.
 See the below examples.

 #### Build the image